Israeli Prime Minister Benjamin Netanyahu rails against protesting military reservists - UPI.com

 Netanyahu said the refusal of service was "a contradiction to democracy" and "threatens to do away with Israel's security."

-Demonstrators have charged the judicial reform would drastically weaken the independence of the courts, with protesters clashing with police outside the Senate last week in a recent flare-up of tensions during a reading of the bill.
+Demonstrators have said the judicial reforms would drastically weaken the independence of the courts, with protesters clashing with police outside the Knesset last week in a recent flare-up of tensions during a reading of the bill.

-Netanyahu said Monday while he is "attentive" to the objections of the protesters that no government could "accept such a dictate and it is the destruction of democracy."
+Netanyahu said Monday that while he is "attentive" to the objections of the protesters, no government could "accept such a dictate and it is the destruction of democracy."

 "There can't be a group within the army that threatens the elected government 'if you don't do as we desire, we'll flip the switch on [Israel's] security,'" he said.

-The reservists protesting the judicial reforms, who call the group Brothers in Arms, called on Defense Minister Yoav Gallant to join them in pushing against the proposed law and that they will not back down from their protests.
+The reservists protesting the judicial reforms, called Brothers in Arms, urged Defense Minister Yoav Gallant to join them in pushing against the proposed law and said they will not back down from their protests.

 "The prime minister is beginning to internalize the magnitude of an event in which thousands of reservists won't let him turn Israel into a dictatorship and eliminate the people's army," the group said.